ldijkman/Universal-Arduino-Telegram-Bot/README.md

 if https://t.me/LuberthDijkmanbot/schedule

-is opened in another way as bottom keyboard, reply keyboard?
+is opened in another way as via bottom keyboard key, reply keyboard?

 it is not sending the data